from small one page howto to huge articles all in one place

 NOTES

 You should not use swapon on a file with holes.
-Swap over NFS may not work.
+This can be seen in the system log as

-swapon automatically detects and rewrites swap space signature with old software suspend data (e.g S1SUSPEND, S2SUSPEND, ...).
+swapon automatically detects and rewrites a swap space signature with old software suspend data (e.g S1SUSPEND, S2SUSPEND, ...).
 The problem is that if we don't do it, then we get data corruption the next time an attempt at unsuspending is made.

 SEE ALSO

-swapon(2), swapoff(2), fstab(5), init(8), mkswap(8), rc(8), mount(8)
+swapoff(2), swapon(2), fstab(5), init(8), mkswap(8), mount(8), rc(8)

 FILES